European-Unified-ID/EUID-docs/README.md

 ### Participants

-With its transparent and interoperable approach, EUID provides a collaborative framework for many participants across the advertising ecosystem—advertisers, publishers, DSPs, SSPs, SSOs, CDPs, CMPs, identity providers, data providers, and measurement providers.
+With its transparent and interoperable approach, EUID provides a collaborative framework for many participants across the advertising ecosystem—advertisers, publishers, DSPs, SSPs, single sign-on (SSO) providerss, customer data platforms (CDPs), consent management providers (CMPs), identity providers, data providers, and measurement providers.

 The following table lists the key participants and their roles in the EUID [workflows](#workflows).